-Hepatitis B vaccine is required for faculty, and students attending the Dental Assisting Program that work directly with patient care.
+Hepatitis B vaccine is required for faculty and students attending the Dental Assisting Program that work directly with patient care.
 When a faculty member or student refuses the vaccine a declination form must be completed, including signature.
-Students that decline may not be allowed to complete clinical requirements, unless the refusal is based on the opinion of a health care physician.
-Should a student not be vaccinated for HB it will be at the discretion of the clinical site if that student can safely attend the site.
+Students that decline the vaccination may not complete clinical requirements should clinical sites refuse to allow students to participate in patient care while being unvaccinated; this may remain true if the refusal is based on the opinion of a health care physician.
+Clinical site rotation is a vital part of the dental assisting program.

+Should a student not be vaccinated for Hepatitis B, it will be at the discretion of the clinical site if that student can safely attend the site.
 Any student that has not been vaccinated before enrolling into the Dental Assisting Program will be required to begin the series in the fall of each year in order to ensure adequate protection during clinical assignments which begins in March of each year.
 Immunization records of DTP, measles, mumps, rubella and varicella are required at the time a student enrolls into the dental assisting program.
 A TB skin test is also required at the time of enrollment.